 - For AI auto-generation and scientifically optimized reviews: Memly

 If you're undecided, try Memly's free Trial first.
-Upload your study materials and experience the quality of AI generation -- you'll know within minutes whether it's right for you.
+Upload your own study materials and judge the generation quality directly; most people can tell within minutes whether it fits.
 For more on recommended AI flashcard apps, see our Best AI Flashcard Apps roundup.
 For another Quizlet comparison, see Quizlet vs Brainscape.